 The University of Pittsburgh Personal Education, Assistance, and Referral (PEAR) program aims to reduce drug and alcohol abuse by:

 Students may decide to participate in the PEAR program voluntarily, or they may be referred as part of a disciplinary action.
 Completion of the program requires payment of $50 fee, attendance at two 120-minute education sessions, as well as a final assessment interview with the instructor.

 Q: What are some other resources I can access for help with alcohol or substance abuse?

 A: Pitt provides an office dedicated to wellness education for students.
 Anyone within the Pitt community is welcome to refer students or to call for educational services.
-For more information, contact the Office of Health Education and Promotion of the Student Health Service (SHS) at 412-383-1830 or visit SHS at the Medical Arts Building, 3708 Fifth Avenue, fifth floor.
+For more information, contact the Office of Health Education and Promotion of the Student Health Service (SHS) at 412-383-1830 or visit SHS at Mark A. Nordenberg Hall, 119 University Place, Wellness Center, second floor.

 University of Pittsburgh Police

 Student Health Service

 University Counseling Center

 Environmental Health and Safety

 24-hour hotline 1-866-363-7273